-Designed for experienced information security managers, the CISM designation is a groundbreaking credential earned by nearly 21,400 professionals since it was established in 2002.
-The management-focused CISM is the globally accepted standard for individuals who develop, build and manage enterprise information security programs.
+Sought after by experienced information security managers, the CISM certification is a groundbreaking credential earned by more than 23,000 professionals since it was established in 2002.
+The management-focused CISM is the globally accepted achievement for individuals who develop, build and manage enterprise information security programs.
+CISM retention is more than 95 percent.

-To earn the CISM designation, candidates are required to:
+To earn the CISM certification, candidates are required to:

 - Submit proof of five years of work experience in the field of information security, with at least three years in the role of information security manager